ethsu1/deepRL/README.md

 # What's the difference between SARSA and Q Learning?

-# Why have deep Q Learning or Q learning with ML function approximators?
+# Why use deep Q Learning or Q learning with ML function approximators?
 The goal of Q learning is to find the optimal policy by finding the optimal Q-values (aka the max expected future reward of state-action pairs).
 In the basic case, the environment contains discrete states and discrete actions.
 Therefore, one can do Q learning via values in a lookup table.
 But when there are continuous-valued states, the lookup table will be infinitely big.